PyconUK/2015.pyconuk.org/README.rst

 Windows users: you need to run the (extensionless) ``wok`` script with the --serve parameter in c:/pythonxx/scripts. eg ``py -2 c:\python27\scripts\wok --serve``.

-It is the ``output/`` directory that gets served by GitHub pages, so please make sure this is included when you submit your pull request.

 You can test that the site contains no broken links and that the conference name is capitalised correctly (hint, it's "PyCon UK") by running ``make test``.

 Travis will test branches, and branches won't get merged without review and passing tests, so dive right in!